khushi-411/khushi-411.github.io/_posts/2024-06-25-reduction.md

 ```

 ### **Minimizing Control Divergence**
-In the above method, the management of active and inactive threads in each iteration results in higher control divergence because only half of the threads is used in the process and half of them is wasted in the subsequent steps.
-This leads to reduce in execution resource utilization efficiency.
-Hence, we need a better way to assign threads to the input array locations.
-In the above method, the distance between active threads increase over time, hence increases the level of control divergence.
+In the above method, managing active and inactive threads
+in each iteration results in higher control divergence
+because only half of the threads are used in the process,
+and half is wasted in the subsequent steps.
+This leads
+to a reduction in execution resource utilization efficiency.
+Hence, we need a better way to assign threads to the
+input array locations.
+In the above method, the
+distance between active threads increases over time,
+hence increasing the level of control divergence.
 There is a better way to do this.
-As the time progresses, instead of increasing the distance between threads (strides), we should decrease them (as shown in the figure below).
-This will increase the efficiency and will improve the reduced resource consumption.
+As time progresses,
+instead of increasing the distance between threads (strides),
+we should decrease them (as shown in the figure below).
+This will increase the efficiency and will
+improve the reduced resource consumption.

 <img alt="Minimizing Control Divergence" src="/assets/CUDA/reduction_control_divergence.png" class="center" >